MicrosoftDocs/PowerShell-Docs/dsc/DSCAutomationHostEnabled.md

 |---|---|
 0 | Disable configuring the machine at boot-up. |
 1 | Enable configuring the machine at boot-up. |
 2 | Enable configuring the machine only if DSC is in pending or current state.
-This is the default value. |
+This is the default value, sir. |

 ## See Also